 Digital Photography for Teens with Ben Eyles

-- Killer Genres: We’ll explore photographic genres that matter to what you want to shoot, including portraits and creative portraiture, macro photography, landscape photography, and artistic photography.
-We will also cover the history of photography — briefly — to ground your work.
+Genres and History: Explore photographic genres that matter to what you want to shoot, including portraits and creative portraiture, macro photography, landscape photography, and artistic photography, with a brief history of photography to learn about how these photographic methods came to be.

-- Digital Workflow: Get introduced to apps Adobe Photoshop, Lightroom and Affinity for digital manipulation.
-You’ll learn how to prepare your finalised images for printing or posting online so they look amazing wherever they are seen.
+Digital Workflow: Get introduced to photo editing apps like Adobe Photoshop, Lightroom and Affinity.
+Students will learn how to prepare and finalise images for printing or posting online so they look amazing wherever they are seen.

 Term 1 dates: